-In Track Up mode, map shows "N" and arrow to indicate north.
+In Track Up mode, map shows "N" show which direction is north.

-Map orientation at left is shown in north up and at right, track up.
+Map orientation shown in north up (left) and track up (right).

-This is fine if you're always traveling due north.
-What you see to your left corresponds to the left side of the map, to your right is shown on the right side of the map, and so on.
-However, if you travel any other direction, the map doesn't line up with your view of the world.
+This is fine if you are always traveling north.
+What you see to your left and right corresponds with the left and ride sides of the map.
+But if you travel any other direction, the map does not line up with your view.

-To correct this problem, a track-up mode rotates the map as you turn.
-Thus, what you see on the left side of the screen should always be to your left, and so on.
+To correct this problem track-up mode rotates the map as you turn.
+So what you see on the left side of the screen should always be to your left and so on.

 Another option is course-up mode, which keeps the map at the same orientation as the initial bearing to the waypoint.
-When either the track-up or course-up mode is on, an "N" shows on the map screen to help you see which direction is north.
+When either track-up or course-up modes are on, an "N" shows on the map screen to keep you aware of which direction is north.